Posted On: September 13, 2018

 Choosing the Right Security Framework to Fit Your Business

 A structured approach to selecting a security framework starts with understanding the security requirements and risks that are unique to your business and your industry.
-Many industries including healthcare, government, education and financial have industry specific data-security regulations they must adhere to.
+Many industries including healthcare, government, education and financial have industry specific security compliance regulations they must adhere to.

 If your organization is not bound by any industry specific mandates pick a framework and ride it.
 Ensure you educate yourself on the entire framework, but don’t overwhelm your organization and try to tackle every control at once.
 Pick the pieces that you will have quick wins… in other words pick a control in which you can obtain quickly and start there.